robcarver17/pysystemtrade/docs/production.md

 git pull
 ```

-I use a local git repo for my private directory.
-Github are now offering free private repos, so that is another option.

 ## Finalise your backtest configuration

-You can just re-run a daily backtest to generate your positions.
+You can just re-run a full daily backtest to generate your positions.
 This will probably mean that you end up refitting parameters like instrument weights and forecast scalars.
-This is pointless, a waste of time, and potentially dangerous.
+This is pointless, slow, a waste of time, and potentially dangerous.
 Instead I'd suggest using fixed values for all fitted parameters in a live trading system.

 The following convenience function will take your backtested system, and create a dict which includes fixed values for all estimated parameters: